 Among other roles, Taylor was previously the General Manager of GE Healthcare in Mexico, led GE Capital’s satellite and mortgages business development across Latin America, and guided a sales and marketing team for GE Transportation Systems in Brazil.
 She is a Certified Master Black Belt in “Lean Six Sigma” quality improvement processes, and is fluent in English, Spanish, Portuguese and French.
 She holds a B.A. in Political Science from Yale University, a graduate Certificate of Political Studies from the Institute d’Etudes Politiques de Paris, and an M.S. in International Business Diplomacy from Georgetown University.

 Dr. Elizabeth Fox, Ph.D.

 Dr. Elizabeth Fox is a senior leader in global health with 40 years’ experience making communications, behavior, and culture central to health programs around the world.
-She is the Chief Technical Leadership Officer at PADF, overseeing program development, implementation, and monitoring and evaluation.
+She is the Chief Program Officer at PADF, overseeing program development, implementation, and monitoring and evaluation.